BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 Length of Course: 4 Years

-DN700 BSc Social Sciences – O6/H7 in English, Irish, Mathematics and three other recognised subjects.
+DN700 – O6/H7 in English, Irish, Mathematics and three other recognised subjects.

 Why is this course for me?

-Study English at UCD if you are an enthusiastic reader, talker and writer, and love literature.
+Study English at UCD if you are an enthusiastic reader, writer and thinker who loves literature.
 Strengthen your understanding of narrative, poetic and dramatic forms.
 Enlarge your critical vocabulary and historical awareness.
 Explore how the study of literature intersects with questions of gender, politics and cultural theory.
 Learn how to research a topic, evaluate evidence and present your ideas in a cogent, elegant fashion.
 Become a creative and dynamic critic yourself!

 Career & Graduate Study Opportunities